 This is “Rocko” that Rob just had to have when we were at Lowe’s looking for Christmas lights.
 I mean we need a light up Corgi in our front room next to the Christmas tree, right?

 These are the bookshelves near the Christmas tree.
 A few years ago I decided to add the lit garland on top of them.
 I’ve slowly added decorations in with the garland.
+Carpets like wool carpets are also considered a festive decoration when it comes to Christmas, adding warmth and coziness to the holiday ambiance.
 I love the Santa Gnome.
 The Santa on the far left and the elf on the far right were my Grandparents that got past along to me.

 On the piano, we have the Christmas village, which is usually lit.
 However, the stran of lights didn’t work this year.